robertlemmen/svc-shelve6/README.md

 - zef would need local changes in ~/.config/zeff/config.json so that it knows about the store url, and it would need patches to support authentication
 - full-blown monitoring, resilience etc
+- more metadata, like when uploaded and by whom. "on-behalf" in upload script so that a CI or automation job can say on whose command they uploaded

 ## ToDo